SPEAK VISUALLY Receive practical tips on how to

-The answer is probably no. Most of us have never actually learned the design principles necessary to impact audiences through visual storytelling.
+The answer is probably no. Most of us have never actually learned the presentation design principles necessary to impact audiences through visual storytelling.
 Perhaps the closest we have ever come to crafting a visual message is a PowerPoint presentation full of bullet points, overused stock photos and bland color schemes.

 But these kinds of presentations rarely inspire real change, especially in this new age of visual communication.

-In this book, we’ll cover simple and practical design tricks you can apply to take your slide decks from mediocre to stunning.
+In this book, we’ll cover simple and practical presentation design tricks you can apply to take your slide decks from mediocre to stunning.

 You can download this free 120-page visual guide by clicking on the button below or continue scrolling to read excerpts from the book:

 For most people, using presentation software to create slide decks has become second nature: You simply choose a design template, insert your text, create bullet points for each slide, add a few images here and there—and voilà!
 You’re done—right?

 Not if you really want to impress your audience.